Toughee/Don/README.md

 ![Don app screenshot](img/screenshot_app.JPG)

+## Currently completed tasks

+- [x] Cleaner code for front page
+- [x] Create multiple tasks with each button press
+- [ ] Separate pages for deleted and completed task

 ## Future updates for app

-- [ ] Create multiple tasks with each button press
-- [ ] Edit, delete and complete button for each task created
+- [ ] Edit and complete button for each task created
-- [ ] Separate pages for deleted and completed task
+- [ ] Pages for deleted and completed task working and functional
-- [ ] Cleaner code for front page
 - [ ] Create a cookie for each user to save each task for later use or review
+- [ ] Make background lines stay in place

 ## Created using: